OneSignal/OneSignal-Cordova-SDK/MIGRATION_GUIDE.md

 ## Initialization

-Initialization of the OneSignal SDK, although similar to previous versions, has changed.
-The `appId` is now provided as part of initialization and cannot be changed.
-Previous versions of the OneSignal SDK had an explicit `setAppId` function, which is no longer available.
+Initialization of the OneSignal SDK is now completed through the `init` method.
 A typical initialization now looks similar to below.

-Navigate to your AppDelegate file and add the OneSignal initialization code to `didFinishLaunchingWithOptions`.
+Navigate to your index.ts file, or the first Javascript file that loads with your app.

 Replace the following: